February 15, 2022

 In this domain, organizations look at areas like their communications systems and how they’re protecting sensitive information.
 Kovrr can help define security requirements that are based on measured goals.
 And by coming up with a quantitative figure for the overall exposure, it’s easier to communicate with different stakeholders about cyber risk without necessarily having to divulge the details of what these risks are in a way that would expose sensitive information.

 Financial quantification can also inform areas like “Awareness and Training”, as organizations may want to design their security training programs in a way that prioritizes protecting their most valuable assets.
-With quantum modeling, companies can focus on reducing their exposure to the scenarios that will cause the more severe impacts.
+With modeling, companies can focus on reducing their exposure to the scenarios that will cause the more severe impacts.